STUPD: A Synthetic Dataset for Spatial and Temporal Relation Reasoning

 This kind of highly restrictive relational domain in existing datasets is not an effective approach towards visual reasoning, because it only focuses on position, while ignoring many fundamental relational characteristics, such as relative speed, contact and physical forces of interaction.
 The prospect of the ability to distinguish between different spatial (as well as temporal) configurations with higher granularity, thus, makes it worthwhile to study the wider variety of prepositions for effective visual reasoning.
 Through this, datasets can be richer in information, and models would be able to differentiate between many related but different relational categories (such as ``above'' and ``over'').
 A granular understanding of prepositional relations also allows for better understanding of language semantics, which is an equally important and complementary aspect of visual reasoning in the understanding of a scene.

-Apart from spatial reasoning, understanding temporal relations is also a crucial component for visual reasoning.
+Apart from spatial reasoning, understanding temporal relations is also crucial for visual reasoning.
 Many relations require understanding dynamics of interactions over time.
-Visual representation of temporal relationships is a challenging task because temporal concepts (such as time) are unintuitive to visualize.
+Visual representation of temporal relationships is challenging because temporal concepts are unintuitive to visualize.
 This is one of the reasons why temporal relations are heavily underrepresented in visual reasoning datasets.
 Without effectively understanding temporal relations, spatial relations remain isolated, and their progression cannot be understood.
 Thus spatial and temporal relations should be treated as equally important aspects of visual reasoning.